radekstepan/burnchart/README.md

 ### The 20%

-- [ ] progress needs to be calculated based on strategy even on homepage
+- [ ] progress needs to be calculated based on strategy even on homepage, then sort the milestones based on priority
-- [ ] be able to go back to homepage
 - [ ] calculate left margin based on the total number of points text width
 - [ ] Do not show login/logged-in state when we are still fetching that information from Firebase
 - [ ] Handle 404 on routes; from catch all check if '/' or go 404 controller